Ever thought about eavesdropping on a bug?

 These treehoppers are about the size of a large grain of rice and a modest brown hue, unlike some of their brightly colored cousins in Central and South America.
 Micah, who delighted in spiders as a young child, became fascinated with treehoppers in college at the University of Missouri.

 “These are little charismatic animals that have behaviors that are just as complex as mammals and birds and we know so little about them,” he said.
 “It is a part of the natural world that is a complete mystery and there is so much for us to uncover.”

 Many of the 3,500 treehopper species have distinct sounds, he said, and some species produce an entire repertoire of signals.

-For example, there is a Marco Polo type of duet during mating in all treehopper species studied-to-date.
+For example, there is a Marco Polo type of duet during mating in all treehopper species studied to date.
 Baby treehoppers share information on where a plant’s tasty bits are located as they move around eating.
-Mother treehoppers, who guard their eggs, cooperate with each other by giving alarm signals about predators.
+Mother treehoppers, who guard their eggs, cooperate with each other by signaling alarms about predators.